DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 People around the world are most moved to awe by witnessing other people in acts of courage, love, strength, kindness, and overcoming.

 #### Collective Effervescence
-A phrase coined by French sociologist Émile Durkheim, it refers to shared experiences leading to an electric and powerful sense of “we,” including weddings, funerals, political rallies, dancing, singing, or marching together, and watching an eclipse in a group, and so on.
+A phrase coined by French sociologist Émile Durkheim, it refers to shared experiences leading to an electric and powerful sense of “we,” including weddings, funerals, political rallies, dancing, singing, or marching together, watching an eclipse in a group, and so on.

 #### Nature
 Nature-elicited awe, such as from viewing impressive features or encountering wildlife, accounts for about a quarter of contemporary awe experiences.